38473/3407-ClassB-Group1/User_stories.md

 * Estimated: 2 days

 # User Story 2:
-* Title: Manage Cleaner Booking Calendar
+* Title: Smart Chat with Human and Bot Switching
-* Description: As a service provider, I want to manage my booking calendar through the app to view all upcoming appointments, reschedule or cancel them, and avoid time conflicts.
-The calendar should integrate with Google Calendar or Reminders and provide reminders for each job.
+* Description: As a user, I want to chat with my cleaner in real time through the website, and if they are offline, receive automated replies from a chatbot, so I can always get timely support and updates.
 * Priority: Medium
-* Estimated: 3 days
+* Estimated: 2 days

 # User Story 3:
 * Title: In-App Payment Processing